What is the Architectural Experience Program (AXP)?

 It usually takes about three to four years to complete the AXP requirements.
 Students must complete specific periods of training in six practice areas.

 Training hours can be earned concurrently while sitting for divisions of the ARE exam in the state of Massachusetts–however students must have completed their NAAB accredited degree.

 Settings in which to earn Training Hours

-AXP settings are usually architecture firms, but students can earn AXP credits in other arenas.
-AXP credits are limited when working outside of US and Canada, under a foreign registered architect.
+AXP settings are usually architecture firms, but students can earn AXP credits in other settings.
+AXP credits may limited when working outside of the US and Canada under a foreign registered architect.

 Submitting training hours

 The NCARB on-line system will allow students to document their experience in various training areas directly into their online NCARB Record.
 Students log into their NCARB Record to document their work experience and professional and community service regularly.

 NCARB’s Member Boards passed a rule requiring interns to submit their experience in reporting periods of no longer than six months and within two months of completion of each reporting period.